 - Use a consistent voice and post useful content

 - Have fun and be funny

-To succeed on Facebook in 2018, you'll need to do all these and more.
+To succeed on Facebook today, you'll need to do all these and more.

 And when it comes to "more," there's a couple primary strategies: Facebook Live Video, and Facebook Non-Live Video (see the trend, here?)

 Facebook Live Video

 Facebook wants to compete with Snapchat, YouTube Live, Periscope and all the other live video platforms.
 To encourage people to use the platform, therefore, they reward Facebook live videos over any other content type.